ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 The participant list is anchored in the cryptographic state of the room as described in {{anchoring}}.

+## Adds {#adds}

+> **TODO**: We will probably want some kind of mechanism here that allows the
+> adder to signal that they are authorized (by the added user) to add the added
+> user to the room.

+An *add* is when a user adds another user to the list of participants in the *join* state.
+The `m.room.user` event that effects this change is typically sent as part of a commit that also adds the user's clients to the room's MLS group.

+1. The adder generates an `m.room.user` ({{ev-mroomuser}}) event to add the target user.

+2. The adder sends ({{op-send}}) the `m.room.user` event to the hub server.
+If the adder is a client, the event is likely sent as part of a `ds.commit` event.

+3. The hub server validates the event to ensure the following:

+   * The target user of the add MUST NOT already be in the banned or joined states.

+   * The sender of the invite MUST already be in the joined state.

+4. If the event is invalid, it is rejected.
+Otherwise, it is forwarded by the hub to the servers of all participants in the joined state.
+This includes the server of the user added by the event.

+5. The target user (or its server) can reject the addition by sending an `m.room.user` event that proposes the removal of the user and its clients ({{leaves}}).

 ## Invites {#invites}

 > **TODO**: For now, the invite flow implies that the user has to explicitly